 The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the reported amounts of revenue and expense during the reporting periods.
-Significant estimates and assumptions are inherent in the analysis and the measurement of deferred tax assets, the identification and quantification of income tax liabilities due to uncertain tax positions, recoverability of intangible assets, other long-lived assets and goodwill, accruals related to outstanding litigation, the collectability of accounts receivable and the allowance for doubtful accounts.
+Significant estimates and assumptions are inherent in the analysis and the measurement of deferred tax assets, the identification and quantification of income tax liabilities due to uncertain tax positions, the valuation and recoverability of intangible assets and goodwill, the collectability of accounts receivable and the allowance for doubtful accounts and evaluating the estimates used in accounting for nonmonetary transactions.
 The Company bases its estimates on historical experience and assumptions that it believes are reasonable.
 Actual results could differ from those estimates.